EleutherAI/website/content-blog/rotary-embeddings.md

 by Stella Biderman, Sid Black, Charles Foster, Leo Gao, Eric Hallahan, Horace He, Ben Wang, and Phil Wang

 ## TL;DR:
 Rotary Positional Embedding (RoPE) is a new type of position encoding that unifies absolute and relative approaches.
 Developed by Jianlin Su in a series of blog posts earlier this year [12, 13], it has already garnered widespread interest in some Chinese NLP circles.
 However this development is not widely known to the global community, in large part due to the lack of English-language resources.
 This post walks through the method as we understand it, with the goal of bringing it to the attention of the wider academic community.
-In general we have found that, across a large suite of setups including regular, linear, and local self-attention, it **either matches or beats all other methods currently available for injecting positional information into transformers.**
+In general we have found that, across a large suite of setups including regular, linear, and local self-attention, it **either matches or surpasses all other methods currently available for injecting positional information into transformers.**

 ## What's the Problem?